-As illustrated below, demand is expected to far exceed volumes under the existing contracts.
-This incremental demand growth represents a large and growing short position for natural gas within both the CEG and Rio concession areas.
+As illustrated below, demand is expected to exceed volumes under the existing contracts.
+This incremental demand growth represents a large and growing short position for natural gas within both the CEG and CEG-Rio concession areas.

 CEG – Total Demand vs. Take-or-Pay Volumes